-The pass is located on the road called Carretera 1SE.
-This high mountain road runs between Pampas de Toccra (17kms) and Chivay (30kms).
-Its surface is asphalted, but watch out for sudden loose-gravel breaks, because the surface deteriorates at higher elevations.
+The road to the summit is very steep, hitting an 8% of maximum gradient through some of the ramps.
+Watch out for sudden loose-gravel breaks, because the surface deteriorates at higher elevations.
 The surface is not bad, there is little traffic and the gradients are mostly gentle which means that despite its height it is a reasonably easy climb.
 Near the summit (south west side), a minor gravel road climbs up to 5.000m (16,404ft) above the sea level.